-The purpose of section Subsection 13.12(1) is intended to limit the financial exposure of a registered firm.
-To the extent that products sold to clients are structured in a way that would result in the registrant becoming a lender to the clients, including the registrant extending margin to the client, we would consider the registrant to not be in compliance with section 13.12(1).
+Subsection 13.12(1) is intended to limit the financial exposure of a registered firm.
+To the extent that products sold to clients are structured in a way that would result in the registrant becoming a lender to the clients, including the registrant extending margin to the client, we would consider the registrant to not be in compliance with subsection 13.12(1).